One Last Time (Ariana Grande song): Background and release

-Before being released as an official single, "One Last Time" was released for free via iTunes Stores as the album's second promotional single on August 22, 2014, following "Best Mistake", which was released on August 12, 2014.
+Before being released as an official single, "One Last Time" was released for free via iTunes Stores as the album's second promotional single on August 22, 2014, following "Best Mistake", released on August 12.
 Ultimately, "One Last Time" was released as the album's fifth and final single, being serviced to rhythmic crossover and contemporary hit radio stations on February 10, 2015, in the US.
-The song was also released in French as a duet with French singer Kendji Girac, winner of the third season of The Voice: la plus belle voix.
-The version titled "Attends-moi" (Wait for Me) was released in Belgium, France and Switzerland on February 16, 2015.
-It is included on the deluxe version of his debut studio album Kendji (2015).
+The song was also released as a duet with French singer Kendji Girac.
+Titled "Attends-moi" ('Wait for Me'), it was released in Belgium, France, and Switzerland on February 16, 2015.
+It is included on the deluxe version of his debut studio album, Kendji (2015).
 According to Girac, the duet was arranged by his artistic director, since he and Grande share the same music corporation, Universal Music Group.
 On May 26, 2015, an Italian version of the song featuring Italian rapper Fedez was released in Italy.
 The song was re-released in June 2017 as a charity single, with proceeds being donated to the We Love Manchester Emergency Fund.

 Composition

-The song was produced by Falk and Yacoub, co-produced by Tuinfort and Ilya, with vocal production being done by Ilya, Kotecha and Yacoub.
+"One Last Time" was produced by Falk and Yacoub, co-produced by Tuinfort and Ilya, with vocal production being done by Ilya, Kotecha and Yacoub.
 "One Last Time" is a dance-pop and EDM song, with a total length of three minutes and seventeen seconds (3:17).
 Its instrumentations consist in "pummeling drums and a three-note synth line".
 "One Last Time" is written in the key of A-flat major, with a moderately fast tempo of 125 beats per minute.
 Grande's vocals range from A♭_{3} to F_{5}.
 Lyrically, the song describes a female protagonist who asks her former lover to spend one last time with her, even though they have already moved on from her and is with someone new.
 As noted by Jason Lipshut of Billboard, "the downbeat admission of 'I know/that you got everything/But I got nothing here without you' is the pained sound of a narrator racked with guilt, the chorus sets aside that humiliation and scoops up a sense of hope," with the singer pleading, "One last time/I need to be the one who takes you home/One more time/I promise after that, I'll let you go".
-Rob Copsey of The Official Charts Company noted that the song " reminded him of Swedish's recording artist, Loreen's 2012 Eurovision winning song "Euphoria".
+Rob Copsey of The Official Charts Company noted that the song " reminded him of Swedish's recording artist, Loreen's 2012 Eurovision winning song, "Euphoria".